duckdb/duckdb-web/docs/extensions/mysql.md

 ATTACH 'database=my_other_db' AS mysql_db (TYPE MYSQL);
 ```

 By default, created secrets are temporary.
-Secrets can be persisted using the [`CREATE PERSISTENT SECRET command`](https://duckdb.org/docs/configuration/secrets_manager.html#persistent-secrets).
+Secrets can be persisted using the [`CREATE PERSISTENT SECRET` command]({% link docs/configuration/secrets_manager.md %}#persistent-secrets).
 Persistent secrets can be used across sessions.

 #### Managing Multiple Secrets